shays10/jvmworkshop/README.md

     * VisualVM
     * jmap.
 (By running `jmap -dump:live,file=<filename> <pid>`)
 9. Investigate one of the heap dump.
 Find the offending class.
-10. Open the source code in your favorite IDE.
+10. Open the source code in your favorite IDE. (load the `pom.xml` in `/jvmworkshop`).
 Locate and try to fix the problem.

 Solution [is here](/ContactRetriever/solution/Solution.md)